ebzzry/ebzzry.github.io/en/fkd/git.md

     git fbi 'git rm --cached --ignore-unmatch file.dat' HEAD

+Whenever I want to change the email address in the commits, for example, to `cat@world.com`, I run the following command:

+    git fbe 'export GIT_AUTHOR_EMAIL="cat@world.com"; export GIT_COMMITTER_EMAIL="cat@world.com"' --tag-name-filter cat -- --branches --tags

-Either way, I run the following command to make sure that the changes appear in the remote repository:
+I then run the following command to make sure that the changes appear in the remote repository:

     git oo!